 There is one more frame that helps before the prescription.
 Your idle seats are not a single population.
 They are three.

 The won’t.
 People with the wrong disposition for this tool, in this role, at this stage of their career.
 They are doing fine work.
-They will not be your AI leverage story.
+They are not going to be your AI leverage story.
 Stop trying.
 Take their seat back, pocket the money, redirect it.
+Selecting Talent calls this group out at length, because pretending it doesn’t exist is the leadership move that costs the most.

 The can’t.
-People in roles where current AI tools genuinely do not have product-market fit.
+People in roles where current AI tools genuinely don’t have product-market fit.
 The relational sales lead in a six-quarter cycle.
 The senior litigator.
 The field service tech.
 The line worker.
-Guide 2 named these.
+Recognizing Leverage names these.
 They are not the gap.
 They are the floor.

 The won’t-bother.
-People with the disposition, in a role with fit, who have looked at the approved tool, found it inferior to what they used at home, and decided it is not worth the effort to swim against the procurement current.
+People with the disposition, in a role with fit, who have looked at the approved tool, found it inferior to what they used at home, and decided it isn’t worth the effort to swim against the procurement current.
 This is the only one of the three groups that responds to anything you do this quarter.
 They are also the largest of the three.
-They are your reallocation pool.
+They are your reallocation pool, and they will follow your champion.

-If you cannot tell which of your idle seats falls into which bucket, you do not have an adoption problem yet.
-You have a visibility problem, and the audit from guide 3 is how you fix it.
+If you can’t tell which of your idle seats falls into which bucket, you don’t have an adoption problem yet.
+You have a visibility problem, and the audit in Evaluating Spend is how you fix it.

 What moves the number